sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Forked the repo from the base repo.

-Made the correspoding folder as stated.
+Made the corresponding folder as stated.

-Added the correct files in their correspoding folder.
+Added the correct files in their corresponding folder.

 ### 13/06/2025 ###

-Created the files neccessary for each class.
+Created the files necessary for each class.

-Added constructors and also their properties neccessary.
+Added constructors and also their properties necessary.

 Added the syntax in the Program and Station class to print the menu.